ReactiveBayes/RxInfer.jl/paper/paper.md

   the variational distributions in the Bethe Free Energy optimization procedure, and the `@autoupdates` macro to specify how to update priors about the current state of the system.
 Finally, we use the `rxinference` function to execute the inference process, see \autoref{fig:example}.
-The inference process runs in real time and takes 166 microseconds per observation on a single CPU of a regular office laptop (MacBook Pro 2018, $2.6$ GHz Intel Core i7).
+The inference process runs in real time and takes 162 microseconds on average per observation on a single CPU of a regular office laptop (MacBook Pro 2018, $2.6$ GHz Intel Core i7).

 ```julia